 Armed intruders threaten children, kidnap woman from Baldwin apartment

 She drove two of the men to a house in West Mifflin.
-They told her to tell the man at the house to come outside, Scott said.
+They told her to tell the man in the house to come outside, Scott said.
 Instead, she ran into the home, locked the door and called 911.
-The gunmen drove off, but Scott said because police didn't know how many remained at the apartment with the children, SWAT officers were summoned.
+The gunmen drove off, but Scott said because police didn't know how many might remain at the apartment with the children, SWAT officers were summoned.

 After about five hours, police entered the house and determined none of the children was injured, Scott said.
 Police are investigating.

-Kristin Cox, 25, said she often sees “kids running around doing things they shouldn't,” at the complex.
-That includes late-night drinking on the playground, knocking on windows and disrupting residents.
+Kristin Cox, 25, said she often sees “kids running around doing things they shouldn't” at the complex.
+Those include late-night drinking on the playground, knocking on windows and disrupting residents.

 She has called the police about the activity.
-Even though she moved to the Residences in September, she wants to relocate.
+She moved to the Residences in September but wants to relocate.

-“The whole place is run down,” said Cox, who lives in a basement level apartment with her family.
+Cox lives in a basement-level apartment with her family.